-New Year, called Omisoka in Japan, is a very important holiday there.
-House cleaning during the last days of the year is followed by feasting, decorating and bell ringing at midnight on New Year’s Eve.
+The New Year, called Omisoka in Japan, is a very important holiday there.
+House cleaning during the last days of the old year is followed by feasting, decorating and bell ringing at midnight on New Year’s Eve.
 Celebrants also visit temples and shrines.
 Until the 1800s, this holiday followed the lunar calendar, but it now follows the modern (Gregorian) calendar, so the Japanese ring in the New Year on Jan.
 1.

 14. St. Stephen’s Day — Ireland

 The Irish celebrate the Christmas holiday at great length — it’s not over until Epiphany (Jan.
 6), a Christian feast day celebrating the revelation of God incarnate as Jesus Christ.
 They decorate homes and shops with bright lights, place Christmas trees, hang mistletoe and attend religious services.
 On Dec.
-26, people in the predominantly Catholic Republic of Ireland (not Northern Ireland, predominantly Protestant and part of the United Kingdom) celebrate St. Stephen’s Day.
+26, people in the predominantly Catholic Republic of Ireland (not Northern Ireland, predominantly Protestant and a part of the United Kingdom) celebrate St. Stephen’s Day.
 That’s when “Wren Boys” carol door-to-door collecting money for charity.
 The traditional Irish jewelry designer Claddagh Design describes it this way: